blexdoessecurity/EnigmaSimulator/README.md

-# EnigmaSimulator
+# Enigma Simulator
-A simple Enigma Simulator written in Java
+A simple console-based Enigma Simulator built to familiarise myself with the Enigma mechanism.